 - Fill the remainder of the bottle with liquid castile soap.

 - Add 10-20 drops of your favorite essential oils.
 During the winter season, I like to use a Protective Blend of essential oils since it's awesome at protecting your body from threats, but you can use oils of your preference.
-Tea Tree Oil and Lemon Oil also have great antibacterial properties, so would make good choices as well.
+Tea Tree Oil and Lemon Oil also have great cleansing properties, so would make good choices as well.
 Keep in mind that if you use citrus oils, you should use glass bottles as they can cause plastic to leach.

 - Shake the bottle well and re-cap.